-If this variable exists then files and directories are created with the read/write access it specifies.
+If a relevant access variable exists then files and directories are created with the read/write access it specifies.
 Files of type UNIX Ex also have their execute attributes set to be the same as the corresponding read bits in the variable.

-If this variable does not exist then files are created with user read/write access, and with user execute permission if the files' type is UNIX Ex.
+If no relevant access variable exists then files are created with user read/write access, and with user execute permission if the files' type is UNIX Ex.
 Directories are created with user read, write and execute permission.